Joey Spellerberg

-Joseph Lawrence "Joey" Spellerberg (born March 19, 1990) is an American politician who has served as the Nebraska State Treasurer since November 6, 2025.
+Joseph Lawrence Spellerberg (born March 19, 1990) is an American politician who has served as the Nebraska State Treasurer since November 6, 2025.
 He previously served as the mayor of Fremont, Nebraska, from 2020 to 2025, succeeded by Dev Sookram.

 Spellerberg attended the University of Alabama at Birmingham, where he earned a degree in marketing.

 Spellerberg was appointed by Nebraska Governor Jim Pillen to be the Nebraska State Treasurer and took office on November 6, 2025.